webpack/webpack.js.org/content/plugins/environment-plugin.md

 new webpack.EnvironmentPlugin({
   NODE_ENV: 'development',
   DEBUG: false,
-  TITLE: 'There's a problem on the horizon.
+  TITLE: 'There\'s a problem on the horizon.
 There is no horizon.'
 })
 ```